joeshwoa/House_Price_Linear_Regression/README.md

 <img src="https://skillicons.dev/icons?i=python" />
 <br>

-# Linear Regression
+# House Price Linear Regression
-Linear Regression is a simple yet powerful statistical technique used to model the relationship between a dependent variable and one or more independent variables.
+House Price Linear Regression is a simple yet powerful statistical technique used to model the relationship between a dependent variable and one or more independent variables.
 This project demonstrates the implementation of linear regression, from data preprocessing to training the model and evaluating its performance.

 ## Table of Contents
 1. Overview